drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 extra.author = "lulf"
 +++

 This is the first post in a series about doing device firmware updates (DFU) over the air (OTA) and continuous delivery of firmware for embedded devices.
-We'll explore the different parts of a complete end to end system with this capability.
+We'll explore the different parts of a complete end-to-end system with this capability.

-This post will be about a fundamental component in such a system, the bootloader.
+This post will be about a fundamental component in such a system: the bootloader.

 <!-- more -->

 # Background

 For a connected devices to be maintainable at scale, they must be able to update themselves just like any other software.
-However, managing a fleet of occasionally connected devices with little bandwidth require a different approach to delivering software updates to regular applications.
+However, managing a fleet of occasionally connected devices with little bandwidth requires a different approach to delivering software updates to regular applications.
 One goal for Drogue IoT is to support the entire software update workflow on tiny devices, all the way from building your firmware to delivering it to the device, just like any other modern application.

 # Bootloader

 A fundamental component in an updatable system is the ability to boot different versions of an application.
-Making a generic bootloader is hard, because there is a big number of different possible device configurations.
-The complexity and size of a bootloader is also determined by it's functionality: a bootloader being able to retrieve firmware from a network has a bigger footprint than one that only loads an application from a fixed location in flash.
+Making a generic bootloader is hard, because there is a large number of different possible device configurations.
+The complexity and size of a bootloader is also determined by its functionality: a bootloader being able to retrieve firmware from a network has a bigger footprint than one that only loads an application from a fixed location in flash.

 Since we're focused on IoT, we can assume that our devices have some form of network connectivity, but we do not wish to tie ourselves to any specific connectivity type.

 Moreover, for many applications, it's desirable to retrieve the updates while the application is running, which excludes some bootloader designs that do the firmware update within the bootloader.
+Given some connectivity strategies may be slow, this may result in an exceedingly long time not executing the application itself.

 What happens on power failure while updating?
-With devices installed in hard to reach locations, it is important that we can gracefully handle such a scenario and fall back to an existing version and try again.
+With devices installed in hard-to-reach locations, it is important that we can gracefully handle such a scenario and fall back to an existing version and try again.
 Likewise, should the new application not work properly, we want to allow falling back to the previous version known to work.

 Finally, we want to be able to store firmware in external flash, which has potentially different page and transfer sizes than the internal on-chip flash.